Uartix Programming Language

 Equality and Comparison Expressions

-These expressions compare expressions and returns boolean values.
+These expressions compare values and return boolean results, useful for conditional logic.

 example_18.utx